 Why Open Source is the Future of Big Data Analytics

-Big data analytics helps an organization use its data to unlock new opportunities and insights.
-It not only helps in cost reduction but also helps to achieve better and faster decision making.
-Companies use several big data technologies to get the most from their data.
-But these platforms and technologies are still kind of an enigma to people in the industry.
-To get ahead of the data and to get more out of it, companies are investing in the open source.
-And in 2019, we can see Big data has its future in Open Source technologies.
+Big data analytics helps an organization use its data to unlock new opportunities and insights that were never possible before.
+It not only helps to achieve better and faster decision making but has a huge bearing on cost-saving.
+Companies use several big data technologies to get the most out of their data.
+But these platforms and technologies are an enigma to people in the industry.
+To get the most out of the data, companies are investing in open source.
+And in 2019, we can clearly see the future of Big data is in Open Source technologies.

 Mike Tuchen, a former Microsoft executive who is now CEO of big-data vendor Talend, told Inforworld in an interview, “ We expect the entire next-generation data platform will be open source.”
 “It’s the new normal,” he added.
 Talend, a big-data vendor claims big names such as GE, Citi, Lufthansa, Orange and Virgin Mobile as their customers.

 Open source provides “try before you buy” concept, which is not only good for SMBs who don’t want to invest in a complete suite of paid big data applications but also for larger corporations that wish to have a hands on experience with minimum risk.
 The Apache family (i.e. Spark, Kafka, Hadoop, HBase, Tomcat, Flume, Flink and cassandra etc) is one of the biggest names in Open Source which can be easily downloaded from the internet.